 A few drawbacks include tightening on the budget and the possibility of not getting cheap housing.
 Most housing rentals are priced above the average because of high demand and high valuations of properties near schools.
 Proper budgeting is a must.

 On-campus housings have advantages and disadvantages, too.
-See if any of the following options suits you.
+See if any of the following options suit you.

 - Freshmen Dormitory